streamich/freestyler/README.md

 # Environment variables

+  - `FREESTYLER_PREFIX` - prefix to use for all CSS class names.
   - `FREESTYLER_NUMBERS_TO_PX` - if set, `freestyler` will convert number values of declartions that are not unitless to pixel units, like `width: 100` will be converted to `width: '100px'`.
 It will ignore unitless declarations, for example, `zIndex: 10` will stay `zIndex: 10`.